-51. Mr. Barton, in addition to his role as a manager of IIA, is managing director of DCF, Co-Chairman of the DCEH Board of Directors, a member of DCEH's Board of Managers, and Chief Development Officer of DCEH.

-ANSWER: Defendant admits that Mr. Barton was at one time a manager of IIA, a managing director of DCF, the Co-Chairman of DCEH Board of Managers, and Chief Development Officer of DCEH.
-Defendant denies all other allegations in Paragraph 51.

-52. Mr. Richardson, in addition to his role as a manager of IIA, was Chief Executive Officer of DCEH, Co-Chairman of the DCEH Board of Directors, and a member of DCEH's Board of Managers.
+- 50. At all times relevant to this complaint, the three managers of Defendant IIA, according to the Office of the Illinois Secretary of State, were Matthew Barnett, Randall K. Barton, and Brent Richardson. - 51.
+As managers, Mr. Barton, Mr. Barnett, and Mr. Richardson performed a variety of services for IIA, including oversight of corporate governance, contractual agreements with third parties, and other enterprises.
+See Receivership, Dkt.
+7-1 at 1. - 52.
+Mr. Barnett, in addition to his role as a manager of IIA, is the President and founder of DCF, a member of the DCEH Board of Managers, and cofounder of the LA Dream Center. - 53.
+Mr. Barton, in addition to his role as a manager of IIA, is managing director of DCF, Co-Chairman of the DCEH Board of Directors, a member of DCEH's Board of Managers, and Chief Development Officer of DCEH. - 54.
+Mr. Richardson, in addition to his role as a manager of IIA, was Chief Executive Officer of DCEH, Co-Chairman of the DCEH Board of Directors, and a member of DCEH's Board of Managers.
 Mr. Richardson's family trust also provided financing to DCF in order to complete the EDMC purchase.
 See March 3, 2017 Press Release ("An affiliate of the Najafi Companies will be the principal financier of the transaction with additional financing provided by the Richardson Family Trust.").
-In fact, in November 2017 HLC found that an "apparent conflict of interest exists owing to an investment by the DCEH CEO of 10% in the purchase price for which limited documentation exists."
-See Letter from Robert "Bobby" C. Scott, Chairman of the House of Representatives Comm. on Educ. & Labor, to Elisabeth DeVos, Sec'y of Educ.
-(July 16, 2019) ("Scott Letter") Ex.
+In fact, in November 2017, HLC found that an "apparent conflict of interest exists owing to an investment by the DCEH CEO of 10% in the purchase price for which limited documentation exists."
+See Letter from Robert "Bobby" C. Scott, Chairman of U.S. House of Representatives Comm. on Educ. & Labor, to Elisabeth DeVos, Sec'y of Educ.
+(July 16, 2019) ("Scott Letter"), Ex.
 1, Letter from Higher Learning Comm. to Elden Monday, Pres. of the Art Institute of Colorado, Josh Pond, Pres. of IIA, & Brent Richardson, Chief Executive Officer, Dream Center Educ.
 Holdings, at 16 ("Nov.
 2017 HLC Letter") (attached hereto as Exhibit 2).
 Furthermore, according to an exclusivity agreement dated November 11, 2016, that was provided to the Department, Mr. Richardson's company, Lopes Capital LLC, likewise had a "financial relationship" with DCF.